 Hovering around 100%, Skandiabanken's cost-to-income ratio for its Swedish operations has consistently been considerably higher compared with other Swedish and Norwegian banks.
-It stood at 84% at 31 March 2015 (85% a year earlier), driven mainly by staff and administration expenses.
+Excluding the Norwegian business, the bank's cost-to-income ratio stood at 104% at end-September 2015 (94% a year earlier), driven mainly by staff and administration expenses.

-Looking ahead, and assuming the bank manages to divest its Norwegian branch, efficiency is likely to be under pressure because of the weak efficiency associated with the Swedish operations.
-We understand that

-Skandiabanken intends to improve its profitability by cutting costs and by increasing lending volume, mainly to customers of the wider Skandia group.
-Including Norway, the bank group reported a cost-to-income ratio of 65% in 2014 (57% at 31 march 2015) compared to 77% in 2013, but this improvement mainly comes from the Norwegian branch which Skandiabanken now intends to sell.
+Following the divestment of its Norwegian business, we expect efficiency to be under pressure because of the weak efficiency associated with the Swedish operations.
+We understand that Skandiabanken intends to improve its profitability by cutting costs and by increasing lending volume, mainly to customers of the wider Skandia group.
+Including Norway, the bank group reported a cost-to-income ratio of 65% in 2014 (71% at 30 September 2015) compared to 77% in 2013, but this improvement mainly comes from the Norwegian branch which Skandiabanken now has divested.
+In December 2015, Skandiabanken announced that it will write down around 60% of its intangible assets, or SEK246 million, related to its extensive IT renewal.
+The write down signals lower expected returns on the investments the bank made on its new IT and digital banking platform.
+Skandiabanken's decision highlight the challenges it faces in delivering on its IT strategy, putting pressure on the bank to achieve its planned cost savings in the coming years.